ashuvssut/my-portfolio/README.md

 # Pending Tasks

 1. Add some more animations to title section.
-2. Work on new Notes Tab.
+2. Work on the new Notes Tab.